 3. The Investigator will conduct other interviews as necessary.

-4. The complainant and/or the respondent may appeal the decision.
+5. The Complainant and/or the Respondent may appeal the decision.
 The appeal will be heard by the Vice President of Student Affairs who may uphold, overturn, or amend the decision.

-5. As required by federal law, the College will disclose to the complainant and respondent the final results of a disciplinary hearing.
+6. As required by federal law, the College will disclose to the Complainant and Respondent the final results of the investigation.

 COLLEGE REPORTING REQUIREMENTS